JakubK/LinCon/README.md

 A Cross-Platform Research Container tool I built for myself to manage articles and useful links I found on the Internet.
 Built with AvaloniaUI and ReactiveUI on .NET Core

+## Functionality

 Application allows you to create named groups of links - so called Cases, and open them in the Browser at once or separately.

 You can export your Cases from the Database to *.lc file which is just a JSON file.

 Import is also possible from existing *.lc file and any other extension - but only from *.lc or *.json it will be possible to retrieve the Custom Names that you assigned.

+You can also set LinCon as default application for working with *.lc file to open links contained in them in the Browser by double clicking these files.

 # Images